mozilla/data-docs/src/concepts/segments.md

 and how does this differ from established users?".
 Or "DAU moved dramatically -
-is this restricted to users in this particular country (i.e. a segment) where there's an event happening, or is it global and therefore not solely due to that event?"
+is this restricted to users in this particular country (i.e. a segment) where there's an event happening, which would raise our suspicions, or is it global and therefore not solely due to that event?"

 ## Versioning

 We are building out our library of segments, and we want room to iterate to improve them in the future.
-So please quote segments' versions with their names, so that your communication is forwards compatible.
+So please quote segments' versions with their names, e.g. "regular users v1" so that your communication is forwards compatible.

 ## Current segments